How to Protect Yourself From the Coronavirus While Traveling

 Buses and Trains: Standing or sitting within a close radius of others for several hours increases the chance of breathing in droplets or aerosols.

 Transit Hubs: Airports and stations are "high-touch" environments.
-Surfaces like check-in kiosks, handrails, and security bins are touched by thousands of people daily.
+Surfaces like check-in kiosks, handles, and security bins are touched by thousands of people daily.

 Essential Precautions for Every Traveler